pierrotm777/ESP32C3-AFHDS2A_EXPRESS-LRS-TX/README.md

 ---

 ## Credits
+> [!NOTE]
 This project contains and adapts AFHDS2A/A7105 protocol work from the **Multiprotocol (MPM)** project.
+The original version of [Telemetry Viewer](https://github.com/CrazyDude1994/android-taranis-smartport-telemetry) was created by CrazyDude1994.
+This project is based on a [Telemetry Viewer](https://github.com/RomanLut/android-taranis-smartport-telemetry) fork by Romanlut (v1.6.3) that includes several options as well as fixes.

 The original source files retain their upstream copyright and GNU GPL notices.